Privacy and Security

 Where possible, we will take steps to erase any personal data that is no longer necessary for the purposes for which it is collected or otherwise processed, or if you have withdrawn consent for its processing and retention.

-As a general rule, if you currently have a contract or intend to enter into a contract with us, we will store the data (limited to: name, email address, phone number, job title, and template preference) for a period of seven years after our last meaningful contact for compliance with our general legal obligations and for the exercise or defence of any legal claims.
+As a general rule, if you currently have a contract or intend to enter into a contract with us, we will store the data (limited to: name, email address, phone number, and template preference) for a period of seven years after our last meaningful contact for compliance with our general legal obligations and for the exercise or defence of any legal claims.

-Finished transcripts are stored in encrypted drives on our servers for a period of no longer than 30 days before being securely deleted.
-Uploaded audio is securely deleted from our drives immediately after the transcript is produced but will remain on our workflow handling platform with the finished transcript for 65 days after the delivery deadline.
+Transcript files and audio files are stored in encrypted drives.
+Audio files are securely deleted from our drives immediately after transcripts are produced, and transcript files are securely deleted from our drives after no more than 30 days.
+Occasionally audio may be processed and transcripts may be produced/proofread in Canada or South Africa.
+If you require transcripts to be processed entirely within the EU, please contact us and we can easily arrange this.
+Audio and transcript files uploaded to our workflow handling platform (ScribeManager) will remain on the system for 65 days after the delivery deadline.
 At your request this can be extended.
-We recommend that you download the transcript as soon as possible you are notified of their completion.
+We recommend that you download transcripts as soon as possible after you are notified of their completion.
 We cannot accept responsibility for any documents completed by us but wiped from our systems before you download them.

 We use the DoD 5220.22-M wiping standard to ensure no sensitive data remains on our drives.